golang/tools/gopls/README-TODO-Johan.md

 ## TODO

-* Pass the full test suite
+* Test run our changes manually in VSCode
-* Tend to any FIXMEs we might have added
+* Remedy the FIXME we added in `invertifcondition.go`
 * `git diff -b origin/master` and ensure we're looking good
 * Record an animated gif where we demonstrate inverting an `if` condition and losing the `else` block